wenlxie/wenlxie.github.io/_posts/2024-12-31-Request-delay-200ms-becauseof-MTU-setting-in-IPVS-Loadbalancer-with-IPIP-forwarding-method.md

 The client pod has envoy sidecar injected.

-Recently we have some customers that reported  their request has a high timeout rate after they move to this network flow.
+Recently, some customers have reported that their requests have a high timeout rate after moving to this network flow.

-- The client create a new request to VIP 10.0.0.2:443 with client IP 10.0.0.1 and port 12345 (Use  12345 as an example) The connection is 10.0.0.1:12345 → 10.0.0.2:443
+1. The client creates a new connection to the VIP 10.0.0.2:443 with the client IP 10.0.0.1 and port 12345 (using 12345 as an example).
+The connection is 10.0.0.1:12345 → 10.0.0.2:443.

-- Iptables rules intercept the request and redirect the traffic to port 15001, changing the connection's destination IP and port to 127.0.0.1 and 15006.
-The connection now is 10.0.0.1:12345 → 127.0.0.1:15001.
+2. Iptables rules intercept the request and redirect the traffic to port 15001, changing the connection's destination IP and port to 127.0.0.1 and 15006.
+The connection is now 10.0.0.1:12345 → 127.0.0.1:15006.

-- The client sidecar Envoy receives the request from the lo interface.
-Since outbound traffic is passthrough, Envoy does not perform any checks at the HTTP/HTTPS layer and creates a new connection to destination 10.0.0.2.
-The request is forwarded to VIP 10.0.0.2 with the connection 10.0.0.1:54321 → 10.0.0.2:443.
+3. After the TCP handshake succeeds, the client sends an SSL hello on the established connection.
+The sidecar's Envoy receives the request from the loopback (lo) interface.
+Since the outbound traffic is passthrough, Envoy does not perform any checks at the HTTP/HTTPS layer and creates a new connection to the destination 10.0.0.2.
+The request is forwarded to the VIP 10.0.0.2 with the connection 10.0.0.1:54321 → 10.0.0.2:443.

-- The load balancer uses IPVS with the IPIP packet forwarding method and has the following IPVS rule:
+4. The load balancer uses IPVS with the IPIP packet forwarding method and has the following IPVS rule:

 ```
 ipvsadm -Ln -t 10.0.0.2:443